microsoft/botframework-solutions/docs/skills/csharp/bestpractices.md

 ```

 Vary your responses.
-By provides additional utterances to the `replies` array, your Skill will sound more natural and provide a dynamic conversation.
+By providing additional utterances to the `replies` array, your Skill will sound more natural and provide a dynamic conversation.

 Write how people speak.
 A skill should only provide relevant context when read aloud.
 Use visual aids to offer more data to a user.